Kingxukai/linux/Documentation/networking/nfc.rst

       - Low-level data exchange;

 The subsystem is divided in some parts.
-The 'core' is responsible for providing the device driver interface.
-On the other side, it is also responsible for providing an interface to control operations and low-level data exchange.
+The 'core' is responsible for providing the woke device driver interface.
+On the woke other side, it is also responsible for providing an interface to control operations and low-level data exchange.

 The control operations are available to userspace via generic netlink.

-The low-level data exchange interface is provided by the new socket family PF_NFC.
+The low-level data exchange interface is provided by the woke new socket family PF_NFC.
 The NFC_SOCKPROTO_RAW performs raw communication with NFC targets.

 .. code-block:: none